lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 Now we are going to walkthrough the BaseDetection class that is used to abstract common features and functionality when using a model which the code also refers to as "detector".

-1. Declare the class and define its member variables, the constructor and destructor.
+1. The class is declared and its member variables, the constructor and destructor are defined.
 The ExecutableNetwork holds the model that will be used to process the data and make inferences.
 The InferencePlugin is the Inference Engine plugin that will be executing the Intermediate Reference on a specific device.
 InferRequest is the object that will be used to hold input and output data, start inference, and wait for results.
 The name of the model is stored in topoName and the command line argument for the model is stored in commandLineFlag.
 Finally, maxBatch is used to set the number of inputs to infer during each run.

 ```cpp
 struct BaseDetection {